National Unity Platform: Background

 On 28 July 2020, the party unveiled membership cards that cost only USh1,000 (about USD 0.27 or GBP 0.2), an amount they said did not discriminate against social class and would be affordable to every Ugandan.

 On 3 August 2020, the party president announced five members of parliament who crossed that day to the National Unity Platform.
 These included John Baptist Nambeshe (NRM), Patrick Nsamba (NRM), Francis Zaake (Independent) and Busujju's legislator David Kalwanga (Independent).
 On 13 August 2020, sixteen more Members of Parliament, joined the NUP political party, crossing from the Democratic Party (DP).
 This brought the total number of MPs who have joined Kyagulanyi in NUP, during the first two weeks of August 2020 to twenty one (21).

 On 14 January 2021, the general elections took place.
 According to a survey performed by Market Intelligence Group, Bobi Wine had the support of about 59% of the Ugandans.
 On 16 January the Electoral Commission announced, even before all the votes were counted, that Bobi Wine received 35.08% of the votes.
 This announcement was heavily criticized since there are 409 polling stations with a 100% turnout.
 Many videos of ballot box stuffing turned up.
 Other opposition leaders also stated that Bobi Wine had won and Museveni was falsely sworn in.
 Factchecker organisation Pesacheck published that Uganda has not held honest elections in over 30 years.
 On 9 February, the European Parliament passed a resolution stating that the elections were violent and neither free nor fair.

-On 3 August 2021 well-known government critic, blogger, and party supporter Fred Lumbuye disappeared from his home address in Turkey.